 Notes to the Basic Financial Statements.
-The Notes to the Basic Financial Statements provide narrative additional information that is essential to full disclosure in the Government-Wide or Fund Financial Statements.
+The Notes to the Basic Financial Statements provide additional narrative information that is essential to full disclosure in the Government-Wide or Fund Financial Statements.

 Required Supplementary Information.
 In addition to the Basic Financial Statements and accompanying notes, this report also presents certain Required Supplementary Information that further explains and supports the information in the financial statements.
-A budget is legally adopted by the Board of Education for the General Fund, Building Fund, and Child Nutrition Fund that includes revenues and expenditures.
+A budget is legally adopted by the Board of Education for the General Fund, Building Fund, and Child Nutrition Fund that includes projected revenues and expenditures for the fiscal year.
 A budgetary comparison schedule has been provided for the General Fund as Required Supplementary Information.
 The Required Supplementary Information also provides data related to the District's participation in pension and other post-employment benefit plans as required by GASB Statements No. 68 and 75.

 Other Supplementary Information.
-Other Supplementary Information provides additional analysis and is not a required part of the Basic Financial Statements.
+Other Supplementary Information provides additional financial analysis for the District, and is not a required part of the Basic Financial Statements.
 Other Supplementary Information includes comparative information on selected funds.
 It also contains the combining schedules referred to earlier in connection with the Special Revenue Funds.
 The combining statements are also prepared in connection with Fiduciary Funds.
 Custodial Funds are used to account for assets held by the District as an agent for certain individuals and organizations.
 They are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.